ryanatkn/svelte-snake-sports/README.md

 ## what

 In 2016 I wrote a tiny [`snake-game`](https://ryanatkn.github.io/snake-game) for an interview in React.
-In 2022 I use(d) Svelte instead, but I continue to enjoy games of snake 🐍 So, this project started as a port of that small React codebase to my current Svelte patterns.
+Today I use Svelte instead, but I continue to enjoy games of snake 🐍 So, this project started as a port of that small React codebase to my current Svelte patterns.
 I think I have some cool ideas in store!